whoisryosuke/clawdio/README.md

 **Rust WASM** modules go inside `/modules/` folder.
 Each module should be self-contained and able to build itself using `wasm-pack`.
 This is based off the [rust-wasm-library-template](https://github.com/whoisryosuke/rust-wasm-library-template).

-**Frontend JS** code goes in `/src/` folder.
-Export any functions, components, etc using the `src/index.ts` file.
+**Frontend JS** code goes in `/packages/clawdio/src/` folder.
+Export any functions, components, etc using the `index.ts` file.
 This gets distributed to NPM.
+This based off [react-vite-library-boilerplate](https://github.com/whoisryosuke/react-vite-library-boilerplate).

 ### Creating new worklet